luskaner/aoe2DELanServer/launcher/README.md

 - Windows: 10 or higher, (possibly Server 2016 or higher) all x86-64 (same as the game).
 - Admin rights if:
     - You allow it to handle the hosts file.
+    - You allow it to handle the local certificate.
     - If the game launcher requires it.

 ## Features

 ## Server

-- Generate a self-signed certificate.
+- Generate a self-signed certificate (user or local).
 - Start the server.
 - Discover the server.
 - Stop the server